asncd/MIMOSCA/README.md

 * Cell state definition
 * Beta Features

 Still under construction and will be updated in the coming weeks.
+Please let me know if there are any areas that you'd like to see improved or new items to be added!

 <img src="http://www.clipartbest.com/cliparts/ncE/KRE/ncEKRE7Ai.gif" title="Under Construction" alt="Under Construction">